sfandres/ssl-overcome-supervised-rs/README.md

 sbatch finetuning_slurm.sh
 ```

 This script runs the `finetuning_run_localhost.sh`.
 It should be configured with only one or two `train_rates` to launch several Slurm jobs.
-The Python script accepts percentages (default) as inputs and a desired number of samples per class.
+The Python script accepts the desired number of samples per class as input.
 Upon completion of the jobs, several files will be generated (one per seed) inside the output folder.

-The mean and std values per trial can be generated using the script `compute_mean_std_from_csv.py` (see the `-h` for help) as follows:
+* The mean and std values per trial can be generated using the script `compute_mean_std_from_csv.py` (see the `-h` for help) as follows:
 ```
 python3 compute_mean_std_from_csv.py -i <parent_folder_of_the_csv_files> -o <desired_output_folder>
 ```